Skip to main content

 SQL syntax specifies the shape with a named parameter (e.g., FROM experiment('id', shape => 'traces')), while BTQL uses a trailing token (e.g., from: experiment('id') traces).
 Table aliases (e.g., AS t) are reserved for future use.

 Unsupported SQL features: The SQL parser does not support JOIN, subqueries, UNION/INTERSECT/EXCEPT, HAVING, or window functions.
+For PIVOT, only IN (ANY) is supported (explicit value lists, subqueries, and ORDER BY are not supported).
 Use BTQL’s native syntax for queries that would require these features.

-The from clause in BTQL specifies the data source for your query.
+The FROM clause in SQL specifies the data source for your query.

 Retrieve records

-select in BTQL is identical to the select clause in SQL.
-You can select specific fields, compute values, or use * to retrieve every field.
+SELECT in SQL lets you choose specific fields, compute values, or use * to retrieve every field.

 -- Get specific fields

-BTQL allows you to transform data directly in the select clause.
+SQL allows you to transform data directly in the SELECT clause.
 This query returns metadata.model, whether metrics.tokens is greater than 1000, and a quality indicator of either “high” or “low” depending on whether or not the Factuality score is greater than 0.8.

 -- Simple field access